 Linen is environmentally friendly

 The fashion industry has a disastrous social and environmental impact.
-It's the second-largest polluter globally after the oil industry.
+It's one of the largest polluters globally.
 It creates massive amounts of waste, pollution, and greenhouse gases every year.

 Due to the growing awareness of these issues among consumers, eco-friendly clothing made from natural and sustainable materials such as linen is becoming increasingly popular.